nikitavoloboev/ama/readme.md

 # Ask Me Anything
 ## [Ask a Question](../../issues/new) or [Read Questions](../../issues?q=is%3Aissue+is%3Aclosed+sort%3Aupdated-desc)
+**Anything means anything.** Work, programming, tech, personal life..
+Whatever you want to know, this is the place to ask!

 ## About me
 I love [making](https://nikitavoloboev.xyz/projects/) and [sharing](https://wiki.nikitavoloboev.xyz/sharing/sharing.html) things I have built with the world.